Hi, and welcome to unicyclemedic.com!

 My name is Will, I’m a junior doctor working in the United Kingdom having studied undergraduate medicine at the University of Cambridge, and then completed my clinical years in London.
 I intercalated with a degree in Psychology and Cognitive Neuroscience during my third year at Cambridge, and as the name suggests, I like to ride a unicycle from time to time.

-I originally had no idea what do to with this blog.
+I originally had no idea what do to with this blog – I knew I wanted to run a website so I started one, but without any real plan.
 It started out as a revision tool that I put together in fourth year of med school; somewhere I could put handy revision aids, mnemonics and advice for exams and medicine in general.
 However this proved to be a vast amount of work on top of actually revising, and I found the stress of needing to produce content for the sake of it was hindering the original purpose, so it took somewhat of a hiatus for a while.

 While working as a first year doctor I became particularly interested in two very different fields of medicine – orthopaedic surgery, and functional/lifestyle medicine.
 I know – not exactly a ‘classic’ combination – and as you can imagine when I started asking around for advice from a few big names in the world of functional medicine, the response was one of…

 “No-one has really… done that yet”

 Yet.
 Well there’s got to be a first person do everything, and so I thought I’d get cracking on trying to combine these two fields of medicine that capture my attention more than any others.
 I love the practical, hands-on approach of orthopaedics, and the satisfaction of actually fixing something back to how it should be, rather than tweaking medications or surgically removing bits you hope the patient doesn’t need.
 I also enjoy the holistic nature of functional medicine, and truly believe it holds a lot of answers that we simply haven’t found yet.